 Myanmar is a hard place not to fall in love with.
 From e-biking past hundreds of temples at Bagan to taking in a sunset at the enchanting Shwedagon Pagoda, this country is full of breathtaking travel experiences that will leave you dreaming of your Myanmar trip for years to come!
 While the Bagan-Inle Lake-Yangon triangle is the most popular Myanmar itinerary, if you have the time to explore more of the country, you’ll be heavily rewarded.
-Here is our suggested itinerary for three weeks in Myanmar, starting and ending in Yangon.
+Here is our suggested itinerary for three weeks in Myanmar in, starting and ending in Yangon.
 For every destination, we I over a few top things to do.
 Look for the ♥ next to the unique spots or experiences that you should only miss at your own peril.
-Now grab your travel backpack and let’s go!

 Myanmar is currently undergoing a very serious human rights crisis as its minority Rohingya population faces ethnic cleansing.
 As a responsible traveller, we encourage you to inform yourself about the impact of travelling to Myanmar during this time before deciding to visit.
 To make this easier, we’ve written a brief summary on whether or not to boycott travel to Myanmar at the bottom of this article.
 Whatever your decision may be, make sure to read about the current situation and how you can travel responsibly before you go.

 To avoid the intense rain and heat in Myanmar, it’s best to visit between October and March.